Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation: Functional framework

 We will also use the notations:

-Recall that $(NSB_h)$ involves the operator $-\Delta_h$ which only regularizes along the horizontal direction.
-Hence the regularity of the functions along the vertical variable must be mesured differently than the horizontal ones, and we then need some anisotropic function spaces.
-We now provide the definition of these spaces which are based on an anisotropic version of the Littlewood-Paley theory (see \cite{Chemin1} for more details). \\
+Recall that \eqref{NSB_h} involves the operator $-\Delta_h$ which only regularizes along the horizontal direction.
+Hence, the regularity along the vertical variable must be measured differently than the horizontal ones, which motivates the consideration of anisotropic functional spaces.
+We now provide the definition of these spaces whose are based on an anisotropic version of the Littlewood-Paley theory (see \cite{Chemin1, Haroune, Ifti1, Ifti2} for more details and more examples of applications). \\

 Let $(\psi,\varphi)$ be a couple of smooth functions with value in $[0,1]$ satisfying:

 Let $a$ be a tempered distribution, $\hat{a}=\mathcal{F}(a)$ its Fourier transform and $\mathcal{F}^{-1}$ denotes the inverse of $\mathcal{F}$.
 We define the non-homogeneous dyadic blocks $\Delta_q$ and the homogeneous ones $\dot{\Delta}_q$ by setting: